May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Flag Day

-A regular working day (Thursday in 2024).
+A regular working day in Poland.
 It’s a relatively new holiday in Poland (introduced in 2004).
-You can notice Polish flags in some private windows and balconies as well as displayed in public institutional buildings.
+You can notice Polish flags in private windows and balconies, and displayed in public institutions’ buildings.

 Constitution Day